Open-concept bathrooms blur the line between utility and serenity; you have a seamless space where function and flow are one and the same.

 [Related: 9 Masterful Master Baths You’ll Swoon Over]

-- Separate wet zones from dry zones with a change in tile coursing, layout, color blocking, or texture.
+- Separate wet zones from dry zones with a change in tile layout, coursing, color blocking, or texture.

 - Use continuous floor tile to unify the space and make it feel huge.